NOAA-OWP/lstm/ngen_files/README.txt

 November 15, 2022

-For use in NextGen, the lstm_py project folder should be copied into the NextGen project folder, at ngen/extern/lstm_py, and the files.
+For use in NextGen, the lstm_py project folder should be copied into the NextGen project folder, at ngen/extern/lstm_py.

-This folder, "ngen_files", contains files that should be copied into the ngen repo tree (or project folder), into the indicated subfolders.
+This subfolder, "ngen_files", contains files that should be copied into the ngen repo tree (or project folder), into the indicated subfolders.
 This will allow the new LSTM Python package to be run from within NextGen.

 The "ngen_files folder" contains: